codespin-ai/tree-of-failures/packages/toff/README.md

 1. Docker containers for isolation
 2. SQLite database for task tracking
+   - Tasks table for the task tree
+   - Attempts table for action history
-3. Automatic file operation handling
+3. Automatic Docker snapshots
+4. File operation tracking
-4. Action attempt history
+5. Action attempt history

 The LLM has access to: